SCRT-HQ/VaporShell/docs/glossary/Add-VSBudgetsBudgetBudgetData.md

 ### -CostTypes
 The types of costs that are included in this COST budget.
-USAGE, RI_UTILIZATION, and RI_COVERAGE budgets do not have CostTypes.
+USAGE, RI_UTILIZATION, RI_COVERAGE, SAVINGS_PLANS_UTILIZATION, and SAVINGS_PLANS_COVERAGE budgets do not have CostTypes.

 Type: CostTypes
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-budgets-budget-budgetdata.html#cfn-budgets-budget-budgetdata-costtypes